 Considerable attention is given to practical implementation and experience to date in Australia, with comments on other countries when appropriate.
-Students taking this course will therefore gain a critical appreciation of the operation of Australia's restructured industry, and the emerging opportunities and challenges that the industry faces.
+Students taking this course will therefore gain a critical appreciation of economics, planning and investment within Australia's restructured industry, and the emerging opportunities and challenges that the industry faces in these regards.